VMiseikis/42-Libft/README.md

 # Libft
 **What is Libft?**

-This project is about understanding how functions of the standard C library work, re-code them and create your own library, which will be used in the future 42 projects.
+This project is about understanding how functions of the standard C library work, re-code them and create my own library, which will be used in the future projects.

 **Requirements:**
 - All functions must have the same prototypes and behave like original ones